Lucas-C-Machado/Lucas-C-Machado/README.md

-<h1 align="center">Olá!
-Eu sou o Lucas 👋</h1>
+<h1 align="center">Hello!
+I'm Lucas 👋</h1>

 <p align="center">
-  <em>Desenvolvedor apaixonado por transformar ideias em experiências digitais.</em>
+  <em>Developer passionate about turning ideas into digital experiences.</em>
 </p>

 ---

-### 🚀 Sobre mim
+### 🚀 About Me

-Sou um desenvolvedor com interesse em todas as áreas da tecnologia.
-Gosto de criar soluções criativas, desde interfaces intuitivas até jogos simples e dinâmicos.
+I am a developer interested in all areas of technology.
+I enjoy creating creative solutions, from intuitive interfaces to simple and dynamic games.

-- 🎮 Trabalho com projetos variados, desde portfólios pessoais a jogos e sistemas web.
+- 🎮 I work on diverse projects, from personal portfolios to games and web systems.
-- 🛠️ Minhas tecnologias principais são: **HTML**, **CSS** e **JavaScript**.
+- 🛠️ My main technologies are: **HTML**, **CSS**, and **JavaScript**.
-- 🧩 Tenho experiência com outras linguagens e frameworks e estou sempre aprendendo mais.
+- 🧩 I have experience with other languages and frameworks and am always learning more.
-- 📚 Em constante evolução, focado em aprender, criar e colaborar.
+- 📚 Constantly evolving, focused on learning, creating, and collaborating.

 ---

-### 📊 Status
+### 📊 Stats

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=Lucas-C-Machado&show_icons=true&theme=radical" height="180"/>